krgamestudios/Toy/c-api/toy_interpreter_h.md

 `Toy_Interpreter` is a stack-based, bytecode-driven interpreter with a number of customisation options, including "hooks"; native C functions wrapped in `Toy_Literal` instances, injected into the interpreter in order to give the Toy scripts access to libraries via the `import` keyword.
 The hooks, when invoked this way, can then inject further native functions into the interpreter's current scope.
 Exactly which hooks are made available varies by host program, but `standard` is the most commonly included one.

-Another useful customisation feature is the ability to redicrect output from the `print` and `assert` keywords, as well as any internal errors that occur.
+Another useful customisation feature is the ability to redirect output from the `print` and `assert` keywords, as well as any internal errors that occur.
 This can allow you to add in a logging system, or even hook the `print` statement up to some kind of HUD.

 ## Defined Interfaces